-- Happens a lot in Wicked fanfics too, especially among the character's children- Elphaba and Fiyero will have daughter, Amy, for instance.
+- Happens a lot in Wicked fanfics too, especially among the characters' children- Elphaba and Fiyero will have a daughter named Amy, for instance.
 Often you'll have a "normal" name (e.g. Lucy) spelt in a way that looks more like it fits with the source characters and world, but will be pronounced normally, which fits better (e.g. Lucy as "Lucee").

 - Demigod Power: There are normal names, like Peter and Carly and Steven, and then you have names like Tempest, Jolon and Rhaenys.
 Some names, like Eteocles, are justified because they are archaic names, and the character in question is incredibly old.